With eight resorts to choose from, find the moments you'll remember at an RACV Resort

 RACV Cape Schanck Resort

-For a more varied view, consider Bushrangers Bay.
-Start from the Boneo Road car park and spend 2.5km wandering through shady Banksia groves, surrounding farmland and lush valleys before arriving at the bay itself, a long sandy beach with basalt cliffs.
+For more varied views, consider Bushrangers Bay.
+Start from the Boneo Road car park and spend 2.5 kilometres wandering through shady banksia groves, surrounding farmland and lush valleys before arriving at the bay itself, a long sandy beach with basalt cliffs.
 We recommend stopping for a snack or to dip your toes in the water while watching the waves crash against the jagged rocks guarding the entrance to the bay before returning via the same track.
-Alternatively, start from the Cape Schanck car park and follow a section of the Two Bays Walking Track for 2.6km for virtually uninterrupted sea views.
+Alternatively, start from the Cape Schanck car park and follow a section of the Two Bays Walking Track for 2.6 kilometres for virtually uninterrupted sea views.

 For those looking for a longer trek, the full Two Bays Walking Track is the longest continuous walking track on the Mornington Peninsula.
-Spanning 26km, the track traverses the diverse range of landscapes that makes the region famous and can be completed in a day or broken into smaller walks.
+Spanning 26 kilometres, the track traverses the diverse range of landscapes that make the region famous and can be completed in a day or broken into smaller walks.
 Start in McCrae on Point Nepean Road and pass through Arthurs Seat State Park, the Mornington Peninsula National Park and finish at Cape Schanck.

 RACV Torquay Resort

-Starting next to Torquay Airport and stretching down to Aireys Inlet, the Surf Coast Walk is a 44km walk that follows the famous Great Ocean Road along one of Victoria’s most popular coastlines.
-Conveniently broken into 12 distinctive trails, each with a clearly identified starting and ending point (usually located at a car park) the walk allows you to choose your own adventure – from traditional Wadawurrung Aboriginal countryside with windswept sand dunes and coastal vegetation to easy, flat family-friendly promenades.
+Starting next to Torquay Airport and stretching down to Aireys Inlet, the Surf Coast Walk is a 44-kilometre walk that follows the famous Great Ocean Road along one of Victoria’s most popular coastlines.
+Conveniently broken into 12 distinctive trails, each with a clearly identified starting and ending point (usually located at a car park) the walk allows you to choose your own adventure – from traditional Wadawurrung Aboriginal countryside with windswept sand dunes and coastal vegetation, to easy family-friendly promenades.